 Math C (wiskunde C) at VWO level or equivalent is assumed.
 This course is only available for BA linguistics students.

-In this course students will get familiar with basic concepts in methodology and descriptive statistics necessary to conduct research in (experimental) linguistics such as the empirical cycle, measurement and observation, reliability and validity, sampling, (quasi-) experimental design, central tendency and variability, the normal distribution, relationsips between variables and describing and explaining variance.
+In this course students will get familiar with basic concepts in methodology and statistics necessary to conduct research in (experimental) linguistics such as the empirical cycle, variables, measurement level, reliability and validity, sampling, the normal distribution, central tendency and variability, distributions, association and causation, experimental design, the null hypothesis significance testing process, limitations of null hypothesis testing, effect size, confidence intervals, statistical power, questionable research practices and principles of Open Science.
+The course focuses on correct application of statistical theory and correct interpretation of statistical results in order to answer research questions in linguistics, not on mathematics.

-Students will acquire practical skills of data analysis through several assignments that are imbedded in experimental linguistics research.
+Students will acquire practical data analysis skills through several assignments that are imbedded in experimental linguistics research.
+The student can choose to use SPSS or R statistical computing software.

-The course consists of obligatory lectures and workroups.
+The course consists of obligatory lectures and workgroups.

-Learning goal 1: student is able to describe core concepts of methods and techniques in (experimental) linguistics such as the emprirical cycle, variables, measurement level, reliability and validity, sampling, the normal distribution, central tendency and variability, distributions, association, experimental design.
+Learning goal 1: student is able to describe basic concepts of methods and statistics in (experimental) linguistics

-Learning goal 2: student is able to use SPSS software for descriptive statistics
+Learning goal 2: student is able to use SPSS or R software for basic statistics

 Mode of instruction